Will the Timberwolves cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Timberwolves Betting Records & Stats

-- The Timberwolves have been chosen as underdogs in three games this year and have walked away with the win two times (66.7%) in those games.
+- The Timberwolves have been chosen as underdogs in four games this year and have walked away with the win three times (75%) in those games.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!